Dypsis canaliculata

 Dypsis canaliculata is a species of flowering plant in the family Arecaceae.
-It is found only in Madagascar, and has not been seen since 1951.
-It therefore may be extinct.
-At the times when specimens were collected, they were found far apart geographically (once in Manongarivo, and once in Ampasimanolotra), but both were growing on sandstone in lowland forest regions.
+It is found only in Madagascar, where it is thought that fewer than 10 individual plants exist.
+It was previously collected from two disjunct populations, one in Manongarivo and one in Ampasimanolotra.
+Both were growing on sandstone in lowland forest regions.
+In 2001 another small population was discovered in Zahamena National Park, and this is now the only known surviving group.
 To date no flowers from D. canaliculata have ever been collected for science.